asifmahmud71/BasaKhuji/README.md

 - **Interactive Map View**: Users can view property locations on an interactive map, allowing for better visualization and accessibility.
 - **Display Property Markers on Map**: Each property is represented by markers on the map.
 - **Chart of Weekly Listings**: Users can view charts displaying weekly property listings organized by month and year.
+- **Reviews Sentiment Analysis**: The application employs MobileBERT sentiment analysis to evaluate user reviews of the application itself, determining if the sentiment expressed is positive or negative.

 ## Technologies Used